Request A Free Consultation

 Medical malpractice is particularly common in hospitals and during surgeries.
 Mistakes on the part of hospital staff (administering too much or too little anesthesia, or failing to monitor vital signs) can result in permanent injury, brain damage, or death.
 Mistakes in hospital intensive care units (ICUs) lead to as many as 40,000 patient deaths each year, according to a Johns Hopkins Study.

-Finding a Good Medical Malpractice Attorney for Your Case
+Choosing the Right Medical Malpractice Attorney for Your Case

 If someone close to you has, while receiving medical care, developed a significant illness or infection, sustained an injury, or died, you may be wondering about your legal rights: specifically, whether you can recover damages in a medical malpractice lawsuit.
 That question depends largely on the medical malpractice attorneys you choose to represent you.